 7 tips for Proper Etiquette When Sending out Christmas Cards

 1. Be aware of which cards are going to which families.
 Some people prefer to send out generic “Happy Holidays” or “Season’s Greetings” cards to everyone on their lists, but sending out cards that are more personalized is also nice.
 If your family celebrates Christmas, by all means send Christmas cards.
 But make sure Christmas cards don’t get sent to people who don’t celebrate it.
 Keep each card appropriate to the recipient.

 2. Mail your cards as early as possible, but not more than a week before Thanksgiving.
 Ideally you want your cards to arrive in early or mid December.
 While sending them too early is not the best scenario, keep in mind that the post office is extremely busy this time of year and you don’t want your cards to arrive after Christmas day.
 I know not all of us are always that organized.
 I have many customers that send out New Year’s Cards to make sure they spread their Holiday Cheer even if they couldn’t make the Christmas deadline.
 I am pretty sure that is what ours will be this year!

 4. Include your return address on all cards.
 The return address serves many purposes.
 First, the recipient will know who the card is from right away.
 Also, it ensures that they have your current address every year and they can use it to send a card back to you if they haven’t already.
-As you have seen from previous posts I love making return addresses part of the originality of the card.
+I love making return addresses part of the originality of the card.
 Creating a wrap around label specifically designed for your card is a great way to add that extra touch that sets your cards apart from the rest of the mail!

 6. When sending Christmas cards to business associates, send it to their offices unless you also know them socially.
 If you haven’t been introduced to their families, keep the cards professional.
 Sign the cards with a note from you personally, but reserve the family photo cards for your friends and relatives.